-NOTE: All listed prices are quoted in U.S. funds.
-Canadian residents are to make checks payable in U.S. funds and are to include \$6.50 for additional postage and handling.
+NOTE TO CANADIAN CUSTOMERS: All listed prices are quoted in U.S. funds.
+Canadian residents are to make checks payable in U.S. funds.
+To cover Canadian postage, add \$11.50 plus the U.S. Handling Charge.
 Requests for manuals printed in French should be directed to Canadian General Motors dealerships.
 Please allow adequate time for postal service.